hdShang/arxiv-daily/docs/cs-AI/2025-05-11/papers/250507064v1-paraview-mcp-an-autonomous-visualization-agent-with-direct-tool-use.md

 ---
 layout: default
-title: ParaView-MCP: An Autonomous Visualization Agent with Direct Tool Use
+title: "ParaView-MCP: An Autonomous Visualization Agent with Direct Tool Use"
 ---

 # ParaView-MCP: An Autonomous Visualization Agent with Direct Tool Use